nvieira-mcgill/alala/docs/index.rst

      * `photutils <https://photutils.readthedocs.io/en/stable/install.html>`_ - Software affiliated with astropy, used specifically for photometry.

-     * `pyraf (iraf) <http://www.stsci.edu/institute/software_hardware/pyraf>`_ - An industry standard tool for all sorts of astrophysical programming.
+     * `pyraf (iraf) <http://www.stsci.edu/institute/software_hardware/pyraf>`_ - A Python wrapper for an industry standard tool.
 Used here to stack images.

      * `astrometry.net <http://astrometry.net/doc/readme.html#installing>`_ - A tool for source detection and astrometric calibration of images.